Mesolithic beginnings in West Penwith

-This page outlines the early stages of life in West Penwith.
-In the 4,000-year mesolithic period the population in Penwith was sparse, migrating on a seasonal round and light in impact.
+This page outlines the pre-megalithic period in West Penwith.
+In the 4,000-year mesolithic era the population in Penwith was sparse, migrating on a seasonal round and light in impact.

 Permanent ancient sites were first established in the mid-neolithic from about 3700 BCE onwards, and megalith-building rose to a zenith in the bronze age over a millennium later, from around 2600-1800 BCE.